 Malcolm and Vivienne soon dissolved their partnership, each going on to create their own identities in the industry.
 In the decade that followed, Vivienne went on to present her collections in Paris, attracting investors who were impressed by her vision of dressing women not as goddesses, but as heroes.
 Before long, she became a global brand, garnering interest as far as China, Japan and beyond.
 And over time, her business expanded into a global company, headquartered in South London, with boutiques growing the world over.

 For Vivienne, British history, culture and politics served as a constant source of inspiration, which resulted in her unorthodox fashion sense.
 Some of her creations featured political messages, highlighting issues like the climate crisis and the struggle for human rights.
 In fact, she was one of the first designers to start talking about sustainability in fashion – as early as the 1980s.
+In 2015, she also teamed up with photographer Andy Gotts MBE on the 'Save the Arctic' project, which saw Westwood dress up famous faces like Kate Moss and George Clooney.

 Although she fully belonged – and ruled – the industry she was part of, she often publicly disproved consumerism and the profligacy of fashion.
 This explains why she often opted for relatively uncomplicated outfits to go with her distinctive orange-tinned hair and alabaster complexion.
 But perhaps, it was this streamlined approach to her own life that empowered her to pour everything into her creations, allowing her work to be the element that truly stood out!